 How does RFID work?

 As anyone familiar with the technology will already know, RFID stands for Radio Frequency Identification.
-To use RFID you have to fit products with an RFID ‘tag’.
+To use RFID, products need to be fitted with an RFID ‘tag’.
 This tag will emit a radio frequency that includes information about the product, such as its size, shape, colour, and position.

-From there you can use the technology in a number of different ways.
-Most commonly retailers will have cashiers remove RFID tags when customers pay for them, and fit an RFID sensor to their shop’s exit which will sound an alarm if an RFID tag passes through.
+This technology can be used in a number of different ways.
+The most common use is in retail, where cashiers remove RFID tags when customers pay for items, and an RFID sensor is fitted at the shop’s exit, which sounds an alarm if an RFID tag passes through.
 With this setup, RFID can reduce shoplifting.

 But that’s not the only way to utilise RFID in your store or warehouse.
-The unique data that RFID tags can emit makes them perfectly suited for use in inventory management.
+The unique data that RFID tags can hold makes them perfectly suited for use in inventory management.